Early to mid-fall is the perfect time for planting garlic. Fall planted garlic always does better than garlic planted in the spring!

 Planting Garlic in the Fall

-How to plant garlic
+How to Plant Garlic

 Planting garlic is simple, just select the largest cloves in a bulb of garlic.
 Gently remove the cloves from the bulb.
-Larger cloves mean larger healthier plants
+Larger cloves mean larger healthier plants.

 You plant garlic bulbs pointy side up and about 2 to 3 inches deep.
 The “pointy side” is the side from the top of the bulb, opposite from where the roots were growing.

-I made this little stick with a 2 inch line on it that I use to gauge the correct planting depth while planting garlic.
+I made this little stick with a 2-inch line on it that I use to gauge the correct planting depth while planting garlic.
 It’s handy to have!

 If you live in an area with extreme winter cold it would also be a good idea to cover your garlic patch with some type of mulch.
-Straw, leaves or even grass clippings will help insulate the ground and prevent frost heave from disturbing your bulbs.
+Straw, leaves, or even grass clippings will help insulate the ground and prevent frost heave from disturbing your bulbs.

-Also don’t forget to amend your soil before you plant.
+Also, don’t forget to amend your soil before you plant.
 A few inches of compost mixed into the soil will help your crop out in the spring!

 You have 4 options for getting your garlic “seed” (the cloves you plant):

-Either online, from a catalog or from your local nursery.
+You can buy garlic “seed” from seed growers online, from a catalog or from your local nursery.
 There are many sources out there for ordering garlic.
 Try to order early so you are sure your favorite grower has the varieties you want!